Follow

 Cryostasis

 Arctic-themed Cryostasis has players explore a relatively faithfully constructed Soviet-era nuclear ice-breaker.
-Mechanic innovations include using heat and exhaustion to represent player stamina, using heat sources to regain this stamina, and the use of a flashback ability to open up blocked passages and right wrongs.
-System requirements are steep.
+Game mechanics include using heat and exhaustion to represent player stamina, using heat sources to regain this stamina, and the use of a flashback ability to alter the past.

 Would Cryostasis be better without combat?